Paraprofessional Interview Questions & Answers

 28. How do you support the school’s vision and mission?

-Interviewers ask this question to understand how the candidate approaches supporting the school’s vision and mission and how they contribute to the overall goals and objectives of the school.
+Paraprofessional interviewers are interested in hearing about your personal commitment to embracing the school’s vision and mission and how you see yourself contributing to the broader goals and objectives of the school.

 “Supporting the school’s vision and mission is crucial for me as a paraprofessional.
 In my previous positions, I have always prioritized aligning my actions and decisions with the school’s vision and mission.